grafana/loki/docs/sources/alert/_index.md

 ## Remote rule evaluation

-With larger deployments and complex rules, running a ruler in local evaluation mode brings problems where results could be inconsistent or incomplete compared to what you see in Grafana.
-The remote mode should be used to evaluate rules against the query frontend to solve this.
-A more detailed explanation can be found in [scalability documentation]({{< relref "../operations/scalability.md#remote-rule-evaluation" >}}).
+With larger deployments and complex rules, running a ruler in local evaluation mode causes problems where results could be inconsistent or incomplete compared to what you see in Grafana.
+To solve this, use the remote evaluation mode to evaluate rules against the query frontend.
+A more detailed explanation can be found in [scalability documentation](https://grafana.com/docs/loki/<LOKI_VERSION>/operations/scalability/#remote-rule-evaluation).

 ## Future improvements